• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 Except it's not more power.
 The person who does something like that thinks it is when he's doing it.
 It never pays off.

 I've said this before.
-I remember the people I went to school with who said stuff like "I'm not going to take any shit.
+I remember the people I went to school with who said stuff like "I'm not going to take any shirt.
 Ever."

 And some don't.
-They're also working shit jobs at 50.
+They're also working shirt jobs at 50.
 And at some point, years ago, they could have improved their lot in life.
-But they weren't going to take any shit.
+But they weren't going to take any shirt.
 Ever.

 As I have gotten older I have gotten less worked up about the ethics/propriety of these kinds of things and look at them purely for how much they entertain me.
 And I can see this guy sitting there with his hat backwards, probably dipping, and loving himself for giving the man a taste of his ass.
 It's the best/worst of the college paper, but in real life!